95th Guards Rifle Division: Vistula-Oder Offensive

 These battles again depleted the strength of the division and in December it was reinforced with replacements of the 169th Separate Army Rifle Company.
 1st Ukrainian Front launched its part of the Vistula-Oder Offensive on January 12, 1945.
-5th Guards Army was assigned a 6km-wide breakthrough front, with up to 282 guns and mortars and 23 tanks and self-propelled guns per kilometre.
+5th Guards Army was assigned a 6 km-wide breakthrough front, with up to 282 guns and mortars and 23 tanks and self-propelled guns per kilometre.
 The 4th Guards and 31st Tank Corps were to be committed on the first day to complete the breach of the German main defensive zone.
-The breakthrough and exploitation went largely as planned and by January 22 the Front's main group of forces, which included the 5th Guards Army, was arriving along the Oder River along a broad front in the general area of Lissa, although the Army was lagging about 20km behind, threatening the link between the main group and the left flank armies.
+The breakthrough and exploitation went largely as planned and by January 22 the Front's main group of forces, which included the 5th Guards Army, was arriving along the Oder River along a broad front in the general area of Lissa, although the Army was lagging about 20 km behind, threatening the link between the main group and the left flank armies.
 In response the Army was redirected towards the Oder northwest of Oppeln and reached there by day's end and captured the city the next day in cooperation with the 3rd Guards Tank and 21st Armies.
 The 32nd Guards Corps, along with the 33rd and 34th, were deployed in a single echelon and by January 28 had seized three substantial bridgeheads over the river.

 During this advance the division played a leading role in the liberation of Częstochowa on January 17.
-As a result the 284th Guards Rifle Regiment (Lt.
+As a result, the 284th Guards Rifle Regiment (Lt.
 Col. Pronyaev, Vasilii Prokofevich) and the 233rd Guards Artillery Regiment (Lt.
 Col. Biletskii, Pavel Petrovich) were both awarded its name as an honorific.
 For its part in this victory, on February 19 the 290th Guards Rifle Regiment received the Order of the Red Banner.
 On the same date the 287th Guards Rifle Regiment was granted the honorific "Silesia" while the 284th Guards was decorated with the Red Banner for its part in crossing the Oder and capturing Milicz, Bernstadt, Namysłów and other towns, while the 95th Guards as a whole won the Order of Lenin for its role in the breakout from the Sandomierz bridgehead.